canvasxyz/canvas/docs/ref/contract.md

 ## Import Styles

-Each contract can be specified either inline or as a separate file.
-Contracts that are imported as a file will be run inside a QuickJS WASM container.
+Each contract can be declared either inline or as a separate file or string, imported as an ES module.

-Some application platforms do not work well with the QuickJS WASM container.
-For those applications, we recommend providing your contract as inline imports instead.
+Contracts that are imported as an ES module will be run inside a QuickJS WASM container.
+Some application platforms do not work well with the QuickJS WASM.
+For those applications, we recommend declaring your contract as inline functions instead.

-### Inline Imports
+### Inline Contracts

-Contracts can be imported as vanilla JavaScript fields, or a vanilla TS/JS class:
+Contracts can be provided as vanilla JavaScript objects, or a vanilla TS/JS class:

 ::: code-group